 We consider "local ownership" in the design and implementation of our projects by:

-J.Wilfred Zeon has over 10 years of experience working with nonprofits specifically focusing on education and health.
+J.Wilfred Zeon has over 10 of experience working with nonprofits specifically focusing on education and health.
 Currently, he is the Finance Director of an international nonprofit working with the Ministry of Health to strengthen health systems in Liberia.
-In this role, he supports the Leadership team with the financial operations of the organization; building functional systems, ensuring strategic allocations of resources, etc. Wilfred is the Co-founder of the Helping Hands Network.
+In this role, he supports the Leadership team with the financial operations of the organization; building functional systems, ensuring strategic allocations of resources, etc. Wilfred is the Co-founder, Program Manager and Lead Strategist of the Helping Hands Network.
 In 2018, he led his team to reach an agreement with the Departments of Physics and Mathematics at the University of Liberia to expand the project to other parts of Liberia.

 Zeon has tremendous management and leadership experiences in his service to God and men.
 He has served on key leadership and Management positions at the Ministry of Youth and Sports; Liberia, Partners in Health Liberia, Medical Assistance Program International – Liberia, the Success Consult International, the Center for Christian Leadership and Counseling, an affiliate of the Flowers School of Technology and Management, Accra Ghana.
 He also volunteered with the Internal Revenue Service, Ghana, and the Liberia Youth Initiatives for Self-Empowerment, the Population Caring Organization, and the Liberian Students Association of Ghana.
 He also holds strong ties with the World Youth Alliance.